vnsmith2332/DATA5500_AWS_Management/docs/SDP.md

     if create:
         create users with details in csv
     if destroy:
-        destroy users with details in csv
+        destroy users
 ```
 ## Implementation
 Some notes on implementation:
 * Added exception handling to `user_factory()` to handle the case that two students exist with the same first and last name
-* Disabled password policy in AWS account for IAM users to enable easier password generation
+* Added an arbitrary fixed substring to the beginning of each password to ensure the password satisfies the account's password requirements
 * Removal from SES sandbox must be requested to send emails to unverified addresses

 ## Testing

+## Deployment